Stories

 |

 VOLUNTEERING AT JUST FOODPeter Luckey manages the volunteer Rotarians who help out at Just Food on the 2nd Thursday of each month.
-He recruits four people for the morning shift (9 am to noon) and four for the afternoon shift (noon to 3 pm). |
+He recruits four people for shift one (9 am to 10:30 am) and four for shift two (10:30 am to noon). |

 |